d2s/Documentation/docs/Parameters.md

 ![New configurations](screenshots/master/rsync/rsync5.png)

 If the backup directory is not created rsync automatically creates it.
 The `../backup_Documents` is a catalog relative to the destination catalog.
 The user can specify any catalog as backup catalog.
+A view of the actual rsync command executed is shown in right bottom of screen.
+The command can be copied and pasted into a terminal for execution as well.

 ![New configurations](screenshots/master/rsync/rsync2.png)